tinash-e/GoodMatchAssessment/README.md

 # GoodMatchAssessment
-An solution to the good match scenario
+A solution to the good match scenario for tennis players